Learn how neglecting your dryer vents can lead to increased utility bills, costly repairs, and even put your home at risk.

 Poorly maintained dryer vents can pose severe health and safety risks for you and your family.

 Lint is highly flammable.
-When dryer vents become clogged, the risk of a fire increases significantly.
-In the United States, nearly 15,000 fires are caused by dryer vents annually.
+When the ductwork becomes clogged, the risk of a fire increases significantly.
+In the United States, nearly 15,000 fires are caused annually.

 Carbon Monoxide Poisoning

-Gas dryers produce carbon monoxide, which can be deadly if not properly vented.
+Gas appliances produce carbon monoxide, which can be deadly if not properly vented.
 Blocked vents may cause the dangerous gas to leak back into your home, posing a severe health risk.

 How to Detect Clogged Dryer Vents